 3. Add in water to get a runny paste.

-Use a toothbrush to apply the paste all over the shoes.
+Then, use a toothbrush to apply the paste all over the shoes.

 Be sure to add more paste to dirty spots.
 Do not forget the tongue of the shoe.